Skip to content

 Our advice: Finding eco paint and low VOC paint

-There are now more brands than ever offering you options for eco paint and low VOC paint, so you do not need to purchase unethical products.
+There are now more brands than ever offering you options for sustainable paint UK consumers can trust — from eco paint and low VOC paint to fully natural and organic paint ranges, so you do not need to purchase unethical products.

-There are many other paint brands in our Ethical Paint Ratings Table that offer eco paint.
+There are many other paint brands in our Ethical Paint comparison table that offer eco paint.
 Eco paint is typically made from sustainable ingredients, such as clay, chalk, and natural solvents.
-For instance, Ty-Mawr uses lime to make its eco paint.
+For instance, Tŷ-Mawr uses lime to make its eco paint.
 Other eco paint options on our list include solvent-free paint, graphene paint, and other eco paint made with natural ingredients.
+Many of these natural paint brands also publish detailed environmental reports, making it easier to verify their ethical credentials independently.

-See our Ethical Paint Ratings Table to compare brands
+See our Ethical Paint comparison table to compare brands

 Our independent researchers have written up in-depth and detailed articles on every brand that appears on The Good Shopping Guide’s Ethical Ratings Tables.
 Click on any brand name to find out more about its ethics, sustainability policies and environmental practices.